 The programme is modular and comprises of core/compulsory modules, which are considered to be essential for each Award title.
 In line with Cardiff Metropolitan University’s assessment and awards regulations:

-The Postgraduate Certificate can be awarded following the successful completion of 60-credits of taught modules from: Industry Project Management; Event Project Planning, Mobilisation & Evaluation; Managing People & Market;, Event Tendering, Feasibility & Conceptualisation; Crisis, Risk and Strategic Change Management.
+The Postgraduate Certificate can be awarded following the successful completion of 60-credits of taught modules from: Industry Project Management; Event Project Planning, Mobilisation & Evaluation; Managing People & Markets Across Cultures Event Tendering, Feasibility & Conceptualisation; Crisis, Risk and Strategic Change Management.

 The Postgraduate Diploma can be awarded following the successful completion of 120-credits of taught modules.

-The MSc can be awarded following the successful completion of 120-credits of taught modules plus 60-credits from the Dissertation or Enterprise Project or Consultancy Project.
+The MSc can be awarded following the successful completion of 120-credits of taught modules plus 60-credits from the Dissertation, Enterprise Project, Consultancy Project or Internship Project*.

 Postgraduate Diploma/MSc students can select one optional module (Tourism, Hospitality and Events Industries in Context, Internship or Crisis, Risk and Strategic Change Management) to customise their Award.
-In addition, on successful completion of 120 credits, MSc students can select a different format for their Independent Research Project (Dissertation or Enterprise Project or Consultancy Project) to customise their Award to meet their specific needs and career ambitions.
+In addition, on successful completion of 120 credits, MSc students can select a different format for their Independent Research Project (Dissertation, Enterprise Project, Consultancy Project or Internship Project*) to customise their Award to meet their specific needs and career ambitions.

 - Managing People & markets across cultures (20 credits)